Tahquamenon Falls Riverboat Tours

 A way to carry more passengers was soon sought.
 The partners bought 24 inch gauge track, a locomotive and 4 flat cars and converted the track to 24 inch in 1933.
 This rail line is the longest 24 inch track in the country.
 Also one of the oldest.
 The company is still family owned and operated by Robert Hunter’s great grandson Captain Kris Stewart and family.

-We offer 2 different tours.
+They offer 2 different tours.
 Tour #1 is a 6 1/2 hour Train and Riverboat Tour to our private access at the Upper Tahquamenon Falls.
 The Captain narrates the river part of the tour and talks about points of interest, river history, animals,birds fauna and flora.
 The riverboat has a lunch grill, beverage bar and restrooms on board.
-Tour #2 is available July and most of August as well as labor Day weekend. it is a 1 3/4 Hour Toonerville Trolley Wilderness Train ride.
+Tour #2 is available July and most of August as well as labor Day weekend.
+It is a 1 3/4 Hour Toonerville Trolley Wilderness Train ride.
 Ride the full 5 1/2 miles of wilderness rail where there is no road access.

 Wildlife is often spotted along the tracks.
 Make a short stopover at the end of the train line at the riverside park while the train is being switched for the return trip to Soo Junction.
 Our season for tour #1 runs from mid June through the first week of October.
 For more information, call: 1-888-77-TRAIN